-- If a major, mass casualty incident occurs in Mecklenburg County such as a plane crash, bus crash, large scale multi-vehicle accident, natural disaster, act of terrorism, etc, all calls will be immediately referred to Medic's Public Relations Manager for follow up.
-During such an event, Medic's PR Department will absolutely be in the field and available directly to the media by CELL PHONE regardless of the time of day.
+- The exception to this contract would be if a major, mass casualty incident occurs in Mecklenburg County such as a plane crash, bus crash, large scale multi-vehicle accident, natural disaster, act of terrorism, etc. During such an event, Medic's PR Department will absolutely be in the field and available directly to the media by CELL PHONE regardless of the time of day.

 - Whenever possible Medic’s PR Department will proactively respond to incidents in the field that are known to be of higher level interest to the media.
-We generally carry a digital camera with us in the field and will email a Medic Incident Log to the media along with a couple of appropriate photos from the scene.
-This information can be used by your team any way you see fit, and hopefully this quick response strategy will help you with breaking news type stories.
+When photos are released from the Medic PR team via email or @Medic911Press, this information can be used by your team any way you see fit, and hopefully this quick response strategy will help you with breaking news type stories.
 All we ask in return is for Medic to be specifically recognized by name in any story you run where we are involved.

-- Due to strict HIPAA regulations and personal privacy laws, Medic will not provide any information that could identify a patient (including name, specific address, gender, age, etc).
+- Due to strict HIPAA regulations and personal privacy laws, Medic will not provide any information that could identify a patient*.
 The information we will provide will be general in nature, limited to the number of people involved, the emergency response assets on scene, the patient’s condition en route to the hospital, and what facility any patients are being taken to.
-To inquire about a specific incident, members of the media are encouraged to provide the block number and/or closest intersection in question.

-- Any stories that your organization is working on where a Medic comment is warranted must be authorized by Tara Ragan.
-Tara Ragan is Medic’s primary spokesperson.
-All interview requests must be submitted to Tara at email@example.com.
+- Any stories that your organization is working on where a Medic comment is warranted must be authorized by PR Team.
+All interview requests must be submitted to a member of the PR Department.
 On scene interviews should be limited to a member of Medic's PR Department, or to a ranking member of Medic’s Operation Team, identifiable by their white shirts and gold badges.